What the Hektor?

 When we meet him, Hektor fights primarily out of a sense of responsibility to his city and his family.The connection between these two is particularly strong for Hektor because his parents are Troy's king and queen.
 Mainly, though, we get a sense of Hektor's devotion from his interactions with his wife, Andromache, and their infant son, Skamandrios (whom the citizens have nicknamed "Astyanax" or "Lord of the City" in recognition of his father's role as the city's defender).
 Hektor's loving words toward his wife and son at the end Book 6 reveal the Trojan warrior's deep humanity.

-This sense of right and wrong is not limited to the battlefield, however; he also criticizes his mother for trying to convince him to relax with a glass of wine when he should be out on the battlefield.
+This sense of right and wrong is not limited to the battlefield, however; he also criticizes his mother for trying to convince him to relax with a glass of wine (what a nice mom!) when he should be out on the battlefield.
 Similarly, when Hektor rejects Helen's offer to sit with her and talk, we perceive Hektor's deep sense of loyalty: he tells her that he has to go see his wife and child.

 Even though Hektor's pride helps to make him a brave warrior, it can also cloud his judgment.
-Ultimately, it leads to his downfall, and, because he is Troy's greatest warrior, the downfall of the city itself (even though this is only foreshadowed, not depicted, in the Iliad itself).
+Ultimately it leads to his downfall, and, because he is Troy's greatest warrior, the downfall of the city itself (even though this is only foreshadowed, not depicted, in the Iliad).

 Second: he waits outside the walls of Troy, confident he can withstand Achilleus on his own.
 When Hektor's courage fails him and he starts running away from Achilleus—despite his earlier boast that he would never do so—many readers will be able to sympathize with his human weakness.
 When he regains his courage and, at the decisive moment, charges into battle knowing he is doomed, we gain a deeper respect for this flawed but essentially decent character.Hektor Timeline